The Georgetown University School of Nursing now offers a DNAP program!

 Assistant Director, Doctor of Nurse Anesthesia Practice Program

 Kelly Ayres, Assistant Director of Admissions and Outreach

 Entire Program Cost of CRNA School at Georgetown University School of Nursing.

-*This includes the cost of books, supplies and miscellaneous school expenses.
+*This includes the cost of books and application fee.
 The cost of tuition includes all mandatory fees

 Number of Applicants

 Are you concerned that Georgetown University won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).